Population Health in the Digital Age Program

-Global Population Health is a program for international and domestic students and scholars focused on research, knowledge-sharing, and the education of students and professionals.
+Population Health in the Digital Age is a program for international and domestic students and scholars focused on research, knowledge-sharing, and the education of students and professionals.
 The goal is to empower citizen populations in preventive care as well as care transition post hospital discharge.
 Scholars and public health and healthcare professionals will engage in collaborative research, participate in knowledge sharing conferences/forums, and work with students and/or sponsors in several distinct program modules that each span 3 to 4 months on average.

-The focus of these programs is to leverage three pillars in support of student learning: interdisciplinary and integrative thinking, experience learning and global understanding.
+The focus of this program is to leverage three pillars in support of student learning: interdisciplinary and integrative thinking, experience learning and global understanding.